steveny2k/docker-predictionio/README.md

-This project is tested on OSX 10.11.6

-  (project is derived from sphereio/docker-predictionio)
+This project is derived from sphereio/docker-predictionio

 # PredictionIO docker container
 Docker container for PredictionIO-based machine learning services